Ejeus/SmartCashManager/README.md

 Kamal Nadh Meduri - Has mainly implemented the Reports page functionalities, Worked on the user interface, Worked on home page fragment, kept his ideas towards connecting the application to the internal storage.

 Prathibha Kamani - Has implemented the login and register functionalities using internal stored data with shared preferences with SQLLite, also enchanced the user interface with attractive design with proper actionBar.

-TroubleShooting:

-We are facing problems in retriving the image in the listview of income and expenses fragemnet.